To ensure the maximum benefit from the classroom experience and instructional participation, it is important that your child attend school every day.

-If a child needs to be dismissed early, parents/legal guardians should send the child in with a note for the Headmaster’s Office stating the time and reason for the early dismissal.
+If a child needs to be dismissed early, parents/legal guardians should send the child in with a note for the Principal’s Office stating the time and reason for the early dismissal.

 Parents need to sign the child out in the Main Office.

 Only authorized people will be allowed to take a child from school.

 School cancellations/delays will be determined by the School Administration.
 Announcements of the closing of this school will be made between 6:00 A.M. and 8:00 A.M. on Cablevision Channel 12 as well as FIOS 1.
 Parents may also check our website for information: www.StMartinMarianist.org/.
 Parents who are registered in the REMIND system will also receive an email and/or text message notification.

 The calendar indicates when students have a full day holiday or extended vacation days.
 It also specifies the days when students will be dismissed from school early.